LostParadise07/dartfiles/README.md

 ├── utils1.py
 └── data.db
 ```
+## Database Management

+To manage the database for this project, you will need to have SQLite3 installed on your system.
+Once you have SQLite3 installed, you can open the database in sqlite3

+From here, you can perform various SQL commands to modify the data stored in the database.

+Please note that there will always be one user designated as the super admin, with an ID of 0.
+When you add the first user to the system, you will need to manually update their ID to 0 in order to designate them as the super admin.

+If you are not familiar with SQLite3 or SQL commands in general, we recommend reviewing relevant documentation and resources to ensure proper management of your database.

 ## Contributing

 Guidelines on how to contribute to your project.
 Include information on coding standards, how to set up a development environment, and how to submit pull requests.